In a previous post about Twitter migration I explained why I’m trying to stop being active there and what brings me to Mastodon.

 For personal instances there are some benefits or running the instance, like:

-• You have full control over your internet persona.
+- You have full control over your internet persona.

-• You are verified by definition, @[email protected] is obvious, @[email protected] is not.
+- You are verified by definition,

-• You have full control what you post, what you ban, what your social media experience is like.
+is not. - You have full control what you post, what you ban, what your social media experience is like.

 For accounts with big audience there's one more thing.